LevelUpMarketers/trying-to-adult-rva-2025/docs/EventsListPage.md

    available, the business name, phone number, and address appear beneath the image with matching icons.
 Each detail links out: the name links to the ad's URL, the phone launches a call, and the address opens a Google Maps search.
   On screens wider than 768px the ad panel sticks while scrolling so it stays visible without leaving its container.
+A 148px top offset ensures it doesn't hide behind the menu.

 Profile thumbnails within the “Join Your Friends” section open a larger version in a simple popup when clicked.
 Duplicate attendees are filtered out so each member only appears once.
 The first twelve profiles are shown initially with a **View All Attendees** button to reveal the rest.
 The popup is disabled on very small screens.
 When twelve or fewer profiles are available the box auto-expands so all thumbnails are fully visible without needing the button.